 Homeowners can also remortgage to release cash from their property which can be used for anything from paying off debts to paying for major events such as a wedding or to fund home improvements.
 Remortgaging to release equity usually means taking advantage of the rising value of your home.
 By releasing the additional equity that has accumulated since you originally took out the mortgage, you may be able to remortgage and take on a bigger loan.
 Remortgaging to release equity will result in higher monthly repayments but you will have access to cash that was previously tied up in your property.
 Obviously, this won’t work if your property has fallen in value as there would be no additional equity to draw against.

 How does remortgaging work?

 It may sound complex but understanding how remortgaging works can help you to prepare.
 Firstly and perhaps most importantly, you will need to understand what mortgage you currently have.
-You won't be able to make sense of a remortgage until you understand what mortgage you currently have.
-You will need to know the mortgage lender, the current mortgage rate, the term and the amount outstanding.
-If you don't have this to hand, you can usually obtain your latest mortgage statement by contacting your lender (check your bank statement if you have forgotten who your lender is).
+You won't be able to make sense of a remortgage until you understand what mortgage you are already on.
+You will need to know the mortgage lender, the current mortgage rate, the term, and the amount outstanding.
+If you don't have this to hand, you can usually obtain your latest mortgage statement by contacting your lender.

 How long does remortgaging take?